miroadamy-templates/project-template-rst/docs/using-rst/pdp-template-rst.rst

 - Change the Service header to the applicable service lie, or "All" if it does not apply to specific service line.

-- Change the Function and Type header to one of the functions described in :ref:`pdp-meta`.
+- Change the Function and Type header to one of the functions described in `pdp-meta`.

 - Now write your Abstract, Rationale, and other content for your PDP, replacing all this gobbledygook with your own text.
 Be sure to